Secure Remote Access to an Exchange 2013 Mailbox with UserLock 8

 Unauthorized access to users’ Exchange 2013 mailbox is a key security concern for many organizations.

-As before, we will perform our demonstration on a small Active Directory environment: The server VES1 is the domain controller where UserLock 8 is installed.
+As before, we will perform our demonstration on a small Active Directory environment: The server VES1 is the domain controller where UserLock is installed.
 The server VES2 has Exchange 2013 installed with the Client Access role.
 We will also use a workstation VEW1 to access a mailbox with Outlook 2013 and OWA.

-From the ‘Agent distribution’ view we can install the IIS agent on the server VES2.
+From the "Agent distribution" view we can install the IIS agent on the server VES2.

-install UserLock IIS session agent
+Install UserLock IIS session agent

-The first difference you will notice is that we need to finish the installation either by registering the ISAPI filter (as we did in our previous article) or by registering the HttpModule.
+If you've been using a version of UserLock prior to version 8, the first difference you will notice is that we need to finish the installation either by registering the ISAPI filter (as we did in our previous article) or by registering the HttpModule.

 Next, switch to the IIS management console on the server VES2.
 At the root of the server we open the Modules.

-IIS Manager modules
+IIS manager modules

 Click on Configure Native Modules.